timescale/docs/timescale-forge/create-a-service.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/forge_images/timescale-forge-service-confirmation.png" alt="View Timescale Forge service information"/>

 <highlight type="warning">
-If you forget your password in the future, you can reset your password from the *service dashboard*.
+If you forget your password, you can reset it from the `Operations` menu in the service dashboard.
 </highlight>

 It will take a couple minutes for your service to be provisioned.
 When your database is